-Whether you’re ordering in a restaurant or cooking your own at home, you’ll find everything you need with this complete guide.
+Snow Crab vs King Crab – explore the differences between the two popular crabs!
+Whether you’re ordering in a restaurant or cook your own at home, you’ll find everything you need with this complete guide.

 There are many types of crabs including snow crabs, king crabs, Dungeness crabs, and stone crabs.
 Snow crabs and king crabs are common for culinary use, and you can find their legs available at grocery stores.
-Most of the legs were cooked and flash-frozen for easy transport.
+Most of the legs were cooked and flash frozen for easy transport.

 They both have delicate and sweet white meat, which primarily comes from the legs, and can be cooked the same way, but they are also quite different in many aspects.